infosec-intern/sneaky-systemd-shit/Examples/DBus/DBus.md

 Dbus is a generic mechanism for communicating with other processes (inter-process communication, or IPC).
 It allows programs to expose APIs via objects, methods, and properties, and systemd makes heavy use of it.
 The systemd `Manager` object, and each unit type, have their own APIs, such as `StartUnit()`, `SetEnvironment()`, `ReloadUnit()`, etc. Every action possible with the `systemctl` command is exposed via systemd's dbus API.

+Important terms for the rest of the document are listed below:

+* `SERVICE`: The service that will invoke the methods we want to call on the specified objects.
+In our case, it will always be `org.freedesktop.systemd1`.
+* `OBJECT`: Required for both `call` and `introspect`.
+Indicates the path to the object that will invoke our methods.
+Looks like a filesystem path.
+In our case, it will always be `/org/freedesktop/systemd1`.
+* `INTERFACE`: Required for `call`.
+Optional for `introspect`.
+Indicates a group of related methods and properties.
+In our case, we'll use the `org.freedesktop.systemd1.Manager` interface to interact with systemd.
+* `METHOD`: Required for `call`.
+Not used by `introspect`.
+The name of the method to invoke.

 **Source**: <https://www.freedesktop.org/wiki/Software/systemd/dbus/>

 ## Additional Notes